m-mehabadi/grad-maker/README.md

 # grad-maker
-A method for generalizing multiple gradients into one
+A good method for generalizing multiple gradients into one